jasp-stats/jaspQualityControl/inst/help/msaGaugeRR.md

 ## Input
 ### Data Format
 -------
-Data can be in the form of all observations in one column ("Column" option) or across rows with a subgroup index ("Row" option).
+Data can be in the form of all observations in one column ("Single column") or across rows with a subgroup index ("Across rows").

 ### Assignment Box
 - Operators: the operators in the measurement system.